zach-zabetakis/DQC/data/README.md

 `(N) saver.burn` - does this armor have BURN SAVER?

+## Build

+Each character job has its own build file, which contains the stat growths that the character will receive at each level up.
+A character is assigned a specific build (integer ranging from 0-15) during character creation based on the character name provided.
+Each build has 2 'primary' stats and 2 'secondary' stats.

+`(A) STR1` - primary strength stat growths

+`(B) STR2` - secondary strength stat growths

+`(C) AGI1` - primary agility stat growths

+`(D) AGI2` - secondary agility stat growths

+`(E) HP1` - primary HP stat growths

+`(F) HP2` - secondary HP stat growths

+`(G) MP1` - primary MP stat growths

+`(H) MP2` - secondary HP stat growths

 ## Character

 The brave heroes fighting to free the world from evil's grasp.
 All base values can be modified by equipment, heart, etc. `attack` and `defense` values are stored for convenience only and are recalculated based on other data.